MS Supply Chain Management

 - Theory to Practice: Our faculty have strong academic credentials coupled with considerable experience in applying SCM concepts to practice.

-- Personal Attention: Small class sizes enable our faculty to devote more personal attention to addressing the needs of our students.
+- Personal Attention: Faculty and staff devote personal attention to addressing the needs of our students.

 - Strategic Location: Perfectly located for you to be able to tap into professional networks and pursue career opportunities in and around the greater New York metropolitan area.